 - Preference Shareholders: Preference Shareholders are the one who gets priority over Equity Shareholders in the payment of dividend at a fixed rate and repayment of capital it the event of winding up of the company.

-A Stakeholder is a party that can influence and can be influenced by the activities of the organization.
-They are the interested parties who help the organization to exist.
-In the absence of stakeholders, the organization will not be able to survive for a long time.
+A Stakeholder is a party that can influence and can be influenced by the activities of the organisation.
+They are the interested parties who help the organisation to exist.
+In the absence of stakeholders, the organisation will not be able to survive for a long time.

 As per the traditional governance model, the company’s management is accountable only to the shareholders.
 But nowadays, this scenario has been completely changed because many corporations are having the opinion that apart from the shareholders, many other constituents exist in the business environment and the management is answerable to them also.
 As the business operates in an environment and there are many factors which affect it.
 Similarly, the steps taken by the entity will also have a positive or a negative impact on its constituents.
 These constituents, are classified in the following categories: